sathomas/jsDataV.is/src/text/ch7/02-graph.md

     .force(-500);
 ```

-When we tell D3.js to start its force-direction calculations, it will generate events at intermediate steps and when the calculations complete.
+When we tell <span class="smcp">D3</span>.js to start its force-direction calculations, it will generate events at intermediate steps and when the calculations complete.
 Force-direction often takes several seconds to execute fully, and if we wait until the calculations are complete before we draw the graph, our users may think the browser has frozen.
 It's usually better to update the graph at each iteration so users see some indication of progress.
 To do that, we can add a function to respond to the intermediate force layout calculations.
-That happens on a D3.js `tick` event.
+That happens on a <span class="smcp">D3</span>.js `tick` event.

 ``` {.javascript .numberLines}
 force.on('tick', function() {